samuelmartingc/blog/content/post/first-steps-with-no-sql-mongodb.md

 });
 ```

-If you try to execute this file, you will receive an error, the reason is that you must install the package ‘mongodb’ managed by npm
+If you try to execute this file, you will receive an error, the reason is that you must install the package `mongodb` managed by `npm`

-Now create a second file named package.json and fill it with this lines
+Now create a second file named `package.json` and fill it with these lines:

 ```json
 {